Atnode/MetaCache/README.md

 ## Introduction
 EasyCache is the easiest way to find cached versions of a specific web page.
-It can find the latest copy available in Google's web cache, the Wayback Machine, Archive.today and WebCite.
+It can find the latest copy available in Google's web or AMP cache, in the Wayback Machine, in Archive.today and in WebCite.

 ***